ricsanfre/pi-cluster/docs/_docs/pimaster.md

 - Certbot PIP package: `certbot`
 - Additional PIP packages in `build/requirements.txt` (packages needed by Ansible modules or cerbot plugins)
 - `helm` and `kubectl` binaries installation using Ansible (`build/ansible_runner_config.yaml`)
+- `helmfile` binary.
+[Helmfile](https://github.com/helmfile/helmfile) is used during bootstrap process to orchestrate the deployment of some HelmCharts.

 #### Docker-compose file